aframevr/aframe/README.md

     npm start
     open http://localhost:9001/examples/

-If you'd like to hack on this project and don't have access to the npm repos, contact @cvan and he'll give you the info you'll need to log in:

-    npm login

 ### Working with [`aframe`](https://github.com/aframevr/aframe/) library

 If you want to make changes to the [__`aframe`__](https://github.com/aframevr/aframe/) library and test with `aframe-core`, you'll need to run these commands to link things up correctly.